spaze/phpstan-disallowed-calls/README.md

 ## Allow some previously disallowed calls

-Sometimes, the method or the function needs to be called once in your code, for example in a custom wrapper.
+Sometimes, the method, the function, or the constant needs to be called or used once in your code, for example in a custom wrapper.
 You can use PHPStan's [`ignoreErrors` feature](https://github.com/phpstan/phpstan#ignore-error-messages-with-regular-expressions) to ignore that one call:

 ```neon
 ignoreErrors: